All Products

 mqtt_handle

-1. Define the callback function.
+1. Define the callback function for TSL messages.

 static void demo_dm_recv_handler(void *dm_handle, const aiot_dm_recv_t *recv, void *userdata)